Geocodio/docs/source/index.html.md

-nearest_rooftop_match | The exact house number was not found, so a close, neighboring house number was used instead intersection          | The result is an intersection between two streets street_center         | The result is a geocoded street centroid place                 | The point is a city/town/place state                 | The point is a state
+nearest_rooftop_match | The exact house number was not found, so a close, neighboring house number was used instead intersection          | The result is an intersection between two streets street_center         | The result is a geocoded street centroid place                 | The point is a city/town/place zip code centroid county                | The point is a county centroid state                 | The point is a state centroid

 ![Visual guide to the most common accuracy types](https://www.geocod.io/docs/images/accuracy-types.png)